ericwq/aprilsh/README.md

 <details>
 <summary>Alpine linux</summary>

 Before start apshd, you need to make sure you can ssh login to the target server, please refer to [this doc](doc/ssh-openrc.md) to setup a ssh enabled docker container.
+Refer to [build doc](doc/build.md) to know how to build apk packages and private repositories.

 ```sh
 # add testing repositories